0%

 • Ready (upright) - Available to spend for 1 Soul

-• Spent (sideways) - Already used, cannot be spent again until refreshed
+• Spent (sideways) - Already used, cannot be spent again until readied

 Additional Rules

-• Cards enter Channel face-down unless flipped face-up from a card ability or effect
+• Cards enter Channel face-down unless flipped face-up from a card effect

 • Face-up cards generate 1 Soul when spent like normal